Ph.D. Stanford University; M.A. Stanford University; M.A. Johns Hopkins University; B.A. University of Pittsburgh

 email : email@example.com

-Bonnie McElhinny is Director of the Women and Gender Studies Institute, and Associate Professor of Anthropology and Women and Gender Studies at the University of Toronto.
+Bonnie McElhinny is an Associate Professor of Anthropology and Women and Gender Studies at the University of Toronto.
 Her SSHRC-funded research focuses on historical and contemporary investigations of North American interventions into Filipino health care and childcare practices, and reactions and resistance to these.
 Her current work includes an investigation into early 20th century attempts to address high infant mortality rates in the Philippines during the American colonial occupation, as a case study in imperial attempts to restructure affect and intimacy, and the ways debates about children were used as a terrain for imperial and nationalist arguments.
 She also investigates contemporary ramifications of these histories in research on Filipino-Canadians with the Kritical Kolectibo.
 McElhinny is the founding co-editor of the journal Gender and Language, and has recently written a number of theoretical papers on the role of language in an era of globalization, corporatization and neoliberalization.

 This year, I have engaged in four key projects that engage various aspects of American imperialism, Canadian immigration and colonial practice, and global political economy.
 In a book manuscript tentatively entitled Producing the A-1 Baby: Childhood, Colonial Modernity and the Politics of Comparison in the U.S.-Occupied Philippines I have been examining the way that interventions into Filipino child-rearing practices, especially to try to redress high infant mortality rates, were used as an excuse and justification for the U.S. colonial presence, even in the face of sharp criticisms from Filipino physicians and politicians.
 This SSHRC-funded research examines how Filipino child-rearing strategies were described and stigmatized in educational, public health and public welfare discourses, the establishment of the earliest health clinics to purvey information to Filipino families, attempts to inculcate good hygiene and work discipline amongst Filipino children in schools, and the establishment of the earliest welfare institutions to deal with orphans or the children of the poor and the sick.
 It offers a transnational picture, by considering when and how practices that linked gender, childhood and health in the Philippines were informed by or intertwined with racialized practices in the U.S. (especially for African-Americans and Natives) and other colonized sites in Southeast Asia as well as in other U.S. dependencies like Guam, Panama and Puerto Rico.
 This project is situated within literatures on the international and imperial policies on children and gender in the early 20th century, colonial and postcolonial politics in the Philippines, the nature of American imperialism and racial politics, and how welfare states are initiated in colonial settings.
 This year, I also wrote chapters on the founding of co-educational industrial education in the Philippines (based on educational practices used for Hawaiians, African Americans and Natives in the U.S. and in the British empire in Africa), and the American Guardian Association (an organization founded for children with Filipino mothers and American fathers) as a site where Filipino discourses on the mestizo collided with American discourses of miscegenation.